mongodc/presentations/presentation/2_slides/slide.md

 !SLIDE
 # Next MongoDC Meetup #

-* October 16
+* November 20
-* Meeting at CustomInk Office in Tysons
+* Meeting at Logik Offices in DC

-* TokuMX - Fractal Tree indexing for MongoDB

 * What would YOU like to present?